danszwec/plate_recognition/README.md

 Utilizing [**YOLOv8**](https://github.com/autogyro/yolo-V8) for accurate vehicle detection,  [**SORT**](https://pypi.org/project/sort-tracker/) for robust tracking across frames, and [**PaddleOCR**](https://github.com/PaddlePaddle/PaddleOCR) for reading and recognizing license plate text, this project aims to enhance vehicle tracking capabilities and streamline the process of license plate recognition in various environments.

+### Ongoing Enhancements:
+1. Increasing FPS for Real-Time Performance:
+Currently, we are working on optimizing the system's performance by training and customizing YOLO to focus specifically on vehicle detection.
+This aims to reduce computational overhead and achieve higher frame rates (FPS) without sacrificing detection accuracy.

+2. Improving License Plate Recognition Accuracy:
+The project has already transitioned from EasyOCR to PaddleOCR for license plate text recognition.
+This change significantly improved recognition accuracy, and we continue to fine-tune and enhance this component for even better results in various real-world scenarios.